deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/02 Deephaven with TensorFlow.md

 ## Define the interchange between Deephaven tables and NumPy arrays

-There's one last step we need to take before we do the machine learning.
+There's one last step before we do the machine learning.
 We need to define how our model and the two functions will interact with data in our tables.
-There will be two functions that gather data from a table, and one that scatters data back into an output table.
+Two functions gather data from a table, and one scatters data back into an output table.

 ```python
 # A function to gather double values from a table into a torch tensor